Geraldo Perdomo Player Props: Diamondbacks vs. Blue Jays

-Geraldo Perdomo -- with an on-base percentage of .250 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 15 at 3:07 PM ET.
+On Sunday, Geraldo Perdomo (batting .152 in his past 10 games) and the Arizona Diamondbacks play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 1:37 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Blue Jays.
+He racked up three hits (going 3-for-4) in his last appearance against the Blue Jays.

 Geraldo Perdomo Game Info & Props vs. the Blue Jays